LucasZatta/go-combination/README.md

 Given an American Football match score, find how many unique combinations there are given the following score rules:</br>
   - Touchdow: 6 points -> followed by an extra 1 or 2 points (or zero) </br>
   - Field Goal: 3 points with no extras
+### Solution
+For each possible scoring option, we can either include it on the target sum, or exclude it.
+By including it, we call the verify function recursively with the new sum value and the set of possible scoring options.
+If we exclude it, the function is called recursively with the same sum and the number of the remaining scoring options(len({3,6,7,8}) -1).

+Our base cases for this approach are:
+- When the sum is 0, which means the only way to "progress" further is by selecting NO scoring option.
+So we return 1.
+- when the sum is negative, which means that the current branch is impossible for that case.
+Returning 0.

+The time complexity for this implementation is O(2<sup>sum</sup>)

 ## Rest API
 ### POST    /verify